boblloyd/gradle-project-report/README.md

 * Getting the list of versions from the remote site, and parsing HTML responses is not idea.
 I'm unaware at this time if there is an API to get this data, but this was as simple as I could make it right now.
 * * This also adds the effect of performing the query to the Gradle distributions site each time the build is run.
 This would be better suited to be cached in the future, and only queried as a changing dependency (i.e. after some time) as Gradle releases are not made that often.
 * * This could also be implemented into a plugin of it's own to retrieve this version list.
 Providing the list of acceptable major versions, and combining them with additional test iterations would be more effective.
+* During generation of the dependencies, when `renderDependencies` is set to `true`, there are times when dependencies may show up as `file:: - /Path/to/file.jar`.
+This is the case of dependencies defined by explicit paths to jar files, rather than resolved dependencies through a GAVC.
+The use of the `file::` moniker is to assist with identification that this dependency is not resolved from an external resource, but is local to the build system.
+* * There are also cases where inter-project dependencies, in the case of a multi-project build, show up in dependency resolution.
+These dependencies should show in the normal `group:name:version - file.jar` type format, as normal dependencies are shown.
+* Currently, logging for the plugin is done only to standard out, and is minimal.
+This could be much improved to provide `info` and `debug` logging, but was not explicitly a requirement.
+This would be an improvement for functionality and usability in the long run, however.

+### package task
+This task exists for the purpose of packaging the main, test, and integration test source code, as well as the build and CI files into a single zip file.
+This is for the purpose of easy uploading without manually creating a zip file of the project, and can be re-used if changes needed to be made.